adityaswamii/adityaswamii/README.md

-# Hey, I'm Aditya Swami 👋
+## Hey, I'm Aditya Swami 👋

-CS + Math graduate.
+Fresh CS Math grad.

 I enjoy learning new stuff and using what I learn to build cool technical things that are sometimes useful.